iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 The `close` method will handle gracefully disconnecting BLE and Wifi.

 .. warning::
-    If the resource is not closed correctly, it is possible that your OS will maintain the BLE connection after the program exits.
-This will cause reconnection problems as your OS will not discover devices it is already connected to.
+    If the resource is not closed correctly, it is possible that your OS will maintain the BLE connection to it.
+    This will cause reconnection problems as the device will not be advertising when you try to reconnect.